MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex5_Sensitivity_Labels.md

 5. Select **New blank document** to create a new document.

-7. If a **Your privacy options** message is shown, close it with selecting **Close**.
+6. If a **Your privacy options** message is shown, close it with selecting **Close**.

-6. Enter the following contents in to the word document:
+7. Enter the following contents into the word document:

    - Important HR employee document.

-7. Select **Sensitivity** from the top pane top open the dropdown menu.
+8. Select **Sensitivity** from the top pane top open the dropdown menu.
 Select **Internal**  to apply the label.
     Be aware, the script you ran in task 1 of this exercise activated sensitivity labels in Word for your tenant.
 It can sometimes take an hour for that activation to be realized in Microsoft Word online.
-If you don't see the Sensitivity label menu in Word you may need to return to this lab later or make sure you properly completed task 1 of this exercise.
+If you don't see the Sensitivity label menu in Word, you may need to return to this lab later or make sure you properly completed task 1 of this exercise.
     ![Sensitivity label. ](../Media/word_label.png)

-8. Select the **Document - Saved** in the upper left of the window, enter **HR Document** as the File Name and press Enter key.
+9. Select the **Document - Saved** in the upper left of the window, enter **HR Document** as the File Name and press Enter key.

-9. Close the tab to return to the Word Online tab.

-10. Select the Outlook symbol from the left side pane to open Outlook on the web.
+10. Close the tab to return to the Word Online tab.
+Select the Outlook symbol from the left side pane to open Outlook on the web.

 11. If a welcome message is shown, close it with selecting the **X**.

 12. In Outlook on the web, select **New message** from the upper left of the window.

-13. In the To field enter the name: **Allan** and and select **Allan Deyoung** from the drop down list.
+13. In the To field enter the name: **Allan** and select **Allan Deyoung** from the drop-down list.

-14. In the subject field enter: **Employee data for HR**
+14. In the subject field, enter: **Employee data for HR**

 15. Within the email message (the large content panel at the bottom of the page), insert the following message: